 Resistance band bicep curls benefits

-There are numerous benefits of doing resistance band curls for your biceps.
-First off, bands are incredibly convenient and portable, but they can also build surprisingly large amounts of muscle mass because they provide heavy, constant tension.
+There are numerous benefits of doing resistance band curls for your biceps in particular and your upper body in general.
+First off, bands are incredibly convenient and portable, but they can also build surprisingly large amounts of muscle mass on your back and biceps because they provide heavy, constant tension.

 Constant muscle tension